erezgeva/libptpmgmt/FAQs.md

 The ptpmgmt uses the PTP IEEE management messages to monitor, query and set.

 Look in the test.py, it shows reading and setting of `PRIORITY1`.
-You could also see "sample/sync_watch.py" which monitor "continuously checks whether a PTP client is well synced to its master",
+You could also see "sample/sync_watch.py" which "continuously checks whether a PTP client is well synced to its master",
 using the `PORT_DATA_SET`, `PARENT_DATA_SET`, `CURRENT_DATA_SET`.

-The library support [linuxptp](http://linuxptp.sf.net/) vendor specific TLVs
+The library support [linuxptp](https://linuxptp.nwtime.org) vendor specific TLVs
 like: `SUBSCRIBE_EVENTS_NP`.